 On the Schedule Assignments page, you choose which days you will be teaching each learning objective (skill) and when you will be using each resource and assessment that you've selected for the plan.

 When you are reviewing a generated a Lesson Plan, you cannot make changes to the plan, but you can see the skills, resources, and assessments.
-You can also select Print or Create PDF at the bottom of the page to download a printable PDF version of the Lesson Plan as it appears on the screen.
+You can also select the PDF icon at the bottom of the page to download a printable PDF version of the Lesson Plan as it appears on the screen.

 The starting date shown is taken from the dates you chose for each assessment in the second stage of the planning process.
 By default, the assessments are available for the entire range of dates; if you want an assessment to be available on only some of those dates, enter those dates here.

 You can also select Preview to preview an assessment, or Delete to remove it from the Lesson Plan.

 Select Done to view the next assessment.
 When the last assessment is shown, selecting Done will close this window.